 He is the only person to ever have a number one show, movie, and book in the same week, which happened to Allen in 1994.

-In 1997, Allen was arrested for drunk driving and was subsequently put on probation for a year.
+In 1997, Tim Allen sober wasn’t a reality.
+He was arrested for drunk driving and was subsequently put on probation for a year.

 “I find it humiliating, and, by the grace of God, I didn’t hurt anybody or myself for the years that I was drinking and driving.
 I could have been that guy who did that to us.”